Seniors honored today at fair

 Wednesday was Veterans Day at the fair.
 Veterans were charged only a penny for admission, and free bean soup was served to them in the afternoon.

-Fair Board Vice President Dick Wilds said he thinks it’s “fantastic” that there is a day at the fair dedicated to veterans.
+Fair Board Vice President Dick Wiles said he thinks it’s “fantastic” that there is a day at the fair dedicated to veterans.

 “Hats off to the veterans,” he said.
 “They put their lives on the line for the freedom we have to come to a fair like this.
 It’s nice to be able to give them a break.”